zgiannuzzi/HHA504_assignment_ai/README.md

 ## 3. Overall thoughts

-- Ran into some road blocks trying to find documentation for both google and azure apis
+- Ran into some road blocks trying to find documentation for both google and azure API's.
-- Because I could get the vision for GCP to work cant really make comparison
+- Because I could get the vision for GCP to work cant really make comparison.
-- I do think that GCP is more user friendly and it was easier to find documentation than Azure
+- I do think that GCP is more user friendly and it was easier to find documentation than Azure.